datavetaren/prologcoin/README.md

 "proving," "validation," "axioms," and "logic" fit the Prolog paradigm very well.

-Prolog also has a pecular concept called "logic variables."
+Prolog also has a peculiar concept called "logic variables."
 The word "logic" should not be confused with true/false, but rather that these variables can be bound (to terms) in order to solve a "data structure" equation.